dbt-labs/docs.getdbt.com/website/docs/tutorial/refactoring-legacy-sql.md

 ---
 title: Refactoring legacy SQL to dbt SQL
 id: refactoring-legacy-sql
+description: This tutorial walks through refactoring a long SQL query (perhaps from a stored procedure) into modular dbt data models.
 ---

 You may have already learned how to build dbt models from scratch.